mileslaw95/connect-4-AI/README.md

 In game_tree.py, a game tree is implemented for connect-4.
 Each node has up to 7 children node corresponding to a move on each position on the board.
 Implemented a simple heurestic which counts how many 2-connected pieces a player has.
 The more 2-connected pieces, the higher score, it is it assigned.
 For each 2-connected piece, we give the board position a (+1) score For a winning position, we give the board position an arbitrary (+100) AI makes decision by evaluating the game tree and choosing the best move using a Minimax algorithm.
 Also, implemented Alpha-Beta pruning to minimize the search space of the Minimax algorithm.
 The depth of the game tree is a variable that the user can specify.

+To play against the AI, simply run game.py.
+This will initialize you to play against AI trained on neural network.

 E-mail milesklaw@yahoo.ca for inquiries on the code.